ianchanning/neural-network-js/README.md

-# A Neural Network for the JavaScript programmer
+# A Neural Network from scratch in JavaScript

 [![Screenshot](neural-network-screenshot.png)](neural-network-screenshot.png)